MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/index.md

 ## ![Small WinDbg logo](images/windbg-logo-35px.png) Install WinDbg

-This latest version features a more modern user experience with an updated interface, fully fledged scripting capabilities, an extensible debugging data model, built-in Time Travel Debugging (TTD) support, and many additional features.
+This latest version features a more modern user experience with an updated interface, fully-fledged scripting capabilities, an extensible debugging data model, built-in Time Travel Debugging (TTD) support, and many additional features.

 For more information, see [WinDbg Overview](../debuggercmds/windbg-overview.md).